McGuo/gentrification_vis/README.md

 # gentrification_vis
-A leaflet.js powered data visualization on gentrification
+A leafletJS powered data visualization on gentrification